ComputeCanada/molmodsim-md-theory-lesson-novice/_extras/design.md

 maybe one of them could be adapted for this.
 In addition to general instructions and commands, there should be specific instructions on how to do this on Compute Canada clusters.
-As in Software Carpentry lessons, certain steps should be implelemented as exercises for the learner - the correct answer can be hidden in an answer box.
+As in Software Carpentry lessons, certain steps should be implemented as exercises for the learner - the correct answer can be hidden in an answer box.
 Theory should be skipped over as much as possible and should be covered in the second module.
 This lesson could be adapted for other MD-codes (e.g. NAMD) as well.

 The **second lesson** is a small theory review to remind the learners of important concepts and how they influence the choice of simulation parameters.
 The aim is that people can avoid pit-falls and misunderstandings that are commonly made by novice MD users.
 Topics to cover are Periodic Boundary Conditions (and why there is no "outside" with a periodic box), thermostats/barostats, cut-offs, etc.
-This shold be no substitute for a formal course in statistical thermodynamics but should help users make more informed choices of simulation settings/parameters.
+This should be no substitute for a formal course in statistical thermodynamics but should help users make more informed choices of simulation settings/parameters.

 The **third lesson** is again a hands-on tutorial to use Python and the Python packages [MDAnalysis](https://www,mdanalysis.org), [MDtraj](http://mdtraj.org/),